What is Burnout? Definition and Workplace PHS Impact

 How Occupational Burnout Relates to the PHS Standard (CSA Z1003 / ISO 45003)

-Why Burnout Matters for Leaders & HR
+Why Occupational Burnout Matters for Leaders & HR

 How to Address Burnout in Your Organization

-The most effective way to address burnout is Elimination.
-This means reviewing job descriptions and workflows to remove redundant tasks or unrealistic deadlines that provide no value but high stress.
-Managers should be trained to spot the early warning signs of burnout—cynicism, withdrawal, and a drop in efficacy—and use their Duty to Inquire to offer support before the employee reaches a point of collapse.
+Managers can be trained to spot the early warning signs of burnout—such as growing cynicism, social withdrawal, and a drop in efficacy—and use their Duty to Inquire to offer support before the employee reaches a point of exhaustion.

 iMindify PHS Expert Insight